publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch9/schVII/m__us_usc_t33_s467f.md

     (a) __In general__

-    The Director, in consultation with ICODS and State dam safety agencies, and the Board shall establish and maintain, in accordance with this section, a coordinated national dam safety program.
+    The Administrator, in consultation with ICODS and State dam safety agencies, and the Board shall establish and maintain, in accordance with this section, a coordinated national dam safety program.
 The Program shall—

         (1) be administered by FEMA to achieve the objectives set forth in subsection (c) of this section;